 When exiled to a place where charcoal and gas are forbidden, the griller doesn't have a lot of options other than electricity.
-The problem is that 120 volts isn't a lot of power to do high-temperature grilling.
-Well, after some considerable development time Weber produced an electric version of its popular Q line of grills that runs on electricity.
-Capable of temperatures over 600 degrees F thanks to the efficiency of this design, this grill can sear a steak, heat up quickly and recover its heat even faster after you lift the lid.
+The problem is that 120 volts aren't a lot of power to do high-temperature grilling.
+Well, after some considerable development time, Weber produced an electric version of its popular Q line of grills that runs on electricity.
+Capable of temperatures higher than 600 F thanks to the efficiency of this design, this grill can sear a steak, heat up quickly, and recover its heat faster after you lift the lid.
 While a small grill, if you are limited to electric grills, buy this one.

 - High-temperature output for a 120-volt electric grill

 - Stainless-steel cooking grates produce real grill marks

 - Closed and insulated design reduces recovery time after lifting the lid

 - 189-square-inch stainless-steel cooking grate

 - Aluminum heat retention liner holds in heat and reduces preheat time

 - Removable drip pan